Skip to Content

 Visualization and mindfulness will carry you from one yoga pose to another.
 This session increases stamina, releases mental barriers, and develops composure, so that you can sit calmly in a meeting, drive peacefully in traffic, and listen heartfully to your loved ones without losing your cool.

-When: Starting April 22, this class will be held every other Tuesday at 11 a.m.
-(45 minutes)
+When: Every other Tuesday at 11 a.m.

 Where: WebEx meeting